-Our board of directors has determined that all members of the nominating/corporate governance committee are independent directors, as defined in the Nasdaq Stock Market qualification standards.
-The board has adopted a written charter for the nominating/corporate governance committee, which was amended on January 26, 2011, that details the responsibilities of the nominating/corporate governance committee.
+Our board has determined that all members of the nominating/corporate governance committee are independent directors, as defined in the Nasdaq qualification standards.
+Our board has adopted a written charter for the nominating/corporate governance committee, which was amended on January 26, 2011, that details the committee's responsibilities.